aws-samples/aws-codepipeline-stepfunctions/README.md

 Welcome to __aws-codepipeline-stepfunctions__ project!

-How about delegating complex CodePipeline actions to a proper state machine and keep your pipeline clean and and easy to understand?
+How about delegating complex CodePipeline tasks to a proper state machine and keep your pipeline clean and and easy to understand?